Fleet Manager Manual — OneRoad

 The Web Portal

-The OneRoad web portal is your primary fleet management interface.
-It's where you manage everything — from assets and drivers to compliance and reports.
+The OneRoad web portal is your primary fleet management interface — managing everything from assets and drivers to compliance and reports.

 1